Imagen dinámica

 3. Close-up details: Make detailed sketches of specific features like hands, eyes, or distinctive accessories.

-4. Wardrobe: Design your character’s wardrobe, considering their personal style and the context of the story.
+4. Wardrobe: Design your character’s wardrobe, considering their personal style and the story’s context.

 Character studies showing different views and expressions